Table of Contents

 Some of the older episodes feel like a chore to finish.
 Because little changes and nothing new is introduced.

-At the time of this review, there were over 6000 levels!
-At level 861, I had only completed about 14% of the total levels in this game.
+At the time of this review, there were over 10000 levels!
+At level 2056, I have only completed about 20% of the total levels in this game.

 I am not sure how this issue can be fixed as it would require updating all of the older levels in addition to new ones.

-I know at one point the developers have done this as there used to be a blocker the Toffee Tornado found in some levels that was removed from the game because of how annoying it was.
+I know at one point the developers have done this.
+As there used to be a blocker called the Toffee Tornado found in some levels that was removed from the game because of how annoying it was.

 I also know some older levels get “nerfed”.
 That is to say, it made easier, over time.